U-Company/python-private-service-layout/{{ cookiecutter.service }}/README.md

 ## Environment variables

 Our service takes all environments variables from config: `deployments/.envs/local.env`.
-More about it you can read into this file: `abc_storage/__service/config.py`.
+More about it you can read into this file: `{{ cookiecutter.service }}/__service/config.py`.
 You can add new variables there and here: `deployments/.envs/local.env`.
 If you want to configure testing environment, you need change file `deployments/.envs/test.env`.

 We separates variables by namespaces, therefore we set prefix before variable name.
 You can see in files, which we denote above.